microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Remove-MgBetaEducationMeAssignmentSubmissionResource.md

 Only teachers and students can perform this operation.
 If the resource was copied from the assignment, a new copy of the resource will be created after the current copy is deleted.
 This allows you to 'reset' the resource to its original state.
-If the resource was not copied from the assignment but was added from the student, the resource is simply deleted.
+If the resource wasn't copied from the assignment but was added from the student, the resource is deleted.
+This API is available in the following national cloud deployments.

 ## SYNTAX